 Career and Family

 Owning a small business is the American dream and Leslie knew from an early age that she wanted to work for herself.
 She and Jeff took the skills they had gained working in the graphics and printing industry to start their own small printing business.
 But like the majority of small family businesses, this first attempt did not succeed.
-Undaunted, Leslie and her husband embarked on a second venture with her husband, this time a successful commercial graphics firm.
-The couple designed collateral advertising for Fortune 500 companies for twelve years before transitioning their business to fine art in 2002.
-Leslie’s paintings are in collections across the globe.
+Undaunted, Leslie and her husband embarked on a second venture, this time a successful commercial graphics firm.
+They designed collateral advertising for Fortune 500 companies for twelve years before transitioning their business to fine art in 2002.
+Leslie’s paintings are now featured in collections across the globe.

 Coming To Wilmington

 In 2013, after her two children each moved from the family’s suburban Atlanta home, Leslie moved to Wilmington with her husband of 34 years, Jeff.
 The family has long ties to the area as Jeff’s grandfather built a summer home in Carolina Beach in 1933.
 That cottage is still the family summer gathering place.

 Leslie became involved in local issues here when the passage of HB2 threatened the rights of their adult children.
 Her activism quickly spread into other issues as she became aware of the the struggles of others in her community.

 Running For Office

 Leslie will bring her bold entrepreneurial spirit, creative problem solving, passion for justice and equality, and compassion for others to the New Hanover County Board of Commissioners.
 We need leaders who understand and reflect the values of the people they represent.
 Leslie is here to stand with North Carolina mothers, fathers, grandparents, and caregivers of all kinds.
 With your help, we will move North Carolina Forward Again!